Derivation of the nonlocal collision term in the relativistic Boltzmann equation for massive spin-1/2 particles from quantum field theory: Quantum transport equations

 where $p_i$ and $r_i$, $i=1, \ldots, n$, denote the particle momentum and spin projection, respectively, and $a^\dagger_{\text{in},r_i}(p_i)$ is the creation operator for that particle.
 Since we are interested in a kinetic description, we neglect initial correlations.
 This corresponds to the molecular-chaos assumption.
 Furthermore, we restrict ourselves to two-particle states, i.e., we only consider binary collisions.
 Hence, Eq.\ \eqref{cwww} can be written in the form \cite{DeGroot:1980dk} (see App.~\ref{dercollapp} for details)

 where the operator $\Phi$ is given by

-where $P^\mu$ is the total 4-momentum operator.
-We notice that the Boltzmann-like equation \eqref{wigboltz9} with the collision kernel \eqref{Wcollttt} is not a closed equation for the interacting Wigner function $W$, as $C_{\alpha\beta}$ is a functional of the initial Wigner function $W_\text{in}$.
+where $P^\mu$ is the total 4-momentum operator. {We also introduced the variable $q_j$ which is the conjugate to $x_j$ in the Wigner transformation, but not related to the particle momenta $p_i$. } We notice that the Boltzmann-like equation \eqref{wigboltz9} with the collision kernel \eqref{Wcollttt} is not a closed equation for the interacting Wigner function $W$, as $C_{\alpha\beta}$ is a functional of the initial Wigner function $W_\text{in}$.
 However, for a dilute system, we further approximate

 where the ellipsis corresponds to corrections of higher order in density, which we neglect \cite{DeGroot:1980dk}.
 We will invert this relation and replace $W_\text{in}$ in the collision term by $W$.
 Furthermore, we see that the collision term in Eq.\ \eqref{Wcollttt} takes into account the nonlocality of the collision process, as the Wigner functions depend on $x+x_j$.
 If the Wigner function varies slowly in space and time on the microscopic scale corresponding to the interaction range, we can Taylor-expand $W(x+x_j, p_j)$ around $x$ and keep only terms up to first order in gradients (equivalent to first order in $\hbar$) \cite{DeGroot:1980dk}, i.e.,